 We all know we should eat more greens, but why is spinach so good for us?
-For starters, spinach is packed with antioxidants that help neutralize damaging free radicals in our body.
+To begin with, antioxidants packed in spinach help neutralize damaging free radicals in our body.
 Most of the calories in spinach come from fiber, which as mentioned above is key for digestive health and feeling full after eating.
 Spinach contains many vitamins and minerals such as vitamin A, C and K, folate and calcium.
 One surprising thing about spinach is that it contains iron.
 Many women are low in this mineral, and it is especially challenging for vegetarians and vegans to get in their diet.

 - 1 banana, frozen